-Contacts, networking, going all the way...
+- Contacts, networking and going all the way...

-Tiffany has been a freelance journalist for years, writing frequently for publications such as Grazia, Cosmo, Company, More, Now, Closer and Marie Claire.
+Tiffany has been a freelance journalist for more than nine years, with a portfolio spanning glossy women's magazines including Grazia, Cosmo, Company, More, Now, Closer and Marie Claire.

 "I enjoyed the course immensely and it was definitely worthwhile.
 I would recommend it to anyone who wants to learn how to write for women's magazines without hesitation."